Transformers in the loop: Polarity in neural models of language: Next step: Cardinality dependency

 \section{Next step: Cardinality dependency}

-For the subset of conditions -- those which involve numerals -- we left one parameter unexplored so far, namely, the numeral itself.
+For the conditions which involve numerals we left one parameter unexplored so far, namely, the numeral itself.
 In this section, we look at the dependency between NPI acceptability and the numeral.

 There is no experimental data on this.
 Theoretical literature tentatively suggests that the higher the numeral, the less acceptable an NPI in its scope \cite{crnic}:

 \ex.
 Exactly two of the boxes contain anything